-It was Maggie’s turn to sit back.
+It was her turn to sit back.
 Her eyes had gone from piercing to soft to, now, very tired.
-The silence grew oppressively thick before she finally said, very quietly, “Melody really likes you, Aedan.
+The silence grew oppressively thick before she finally said, quietly, “Melody really likes you, Aedan.
 I can see why.”

 He could feel his lungs filling with air.
 It was then he realized that he hadn’t been breathing for the last full minute.

 His mind was racing, but haphazardly, like a race car with a tire blown out and skidding through an oil slick.
 It must be, he thought, a trait of this family to be able to scramble me so! ...
 It felt less at times like that unfortunate race car and much more like a chicken with its head cut off!
 He heard her say, “You look as if summer break couldn’t come fast enough …”